 The evacuation plan and exits will be pointed out during an induction and are clearly displayed throughout the centre, in the event of an emergency follow team members instructions without delay.

-Climbing General – The Tide is an artificial climbing environment; the risks are no less severe than when climbing outdoors.
+Climbing General – The Tide Climbing Centre is an artificial climbing environment; the risks are no less severe than when climbing outdoors.
 There is an additional risk that holds can spin or break.
 Climbing beyond your capabilities is likely to result in a fall so you must make your own assessment of the risk whenever you climb.
 Do not sit, stand or boulder under other people.
 Do not grab or climb over the top of the wall except on the top out boulder, this is clearly defined and demonstrated during induction.
 Do not grab, lean on or in any way intentionally touch the roofing or non-climbing structure.
-Water bottles or Food are not allowed on the mats at any time.
+Water bottles or food are not allowed on the bouldering mats at any time.
 Do not wear jewellery, particularly rings, when climbing these can catch and cause injury.

 Auto-Belay - The line of climbing must be followed and not deviated from.
-When possible then landing zone should be checked to be clear before descending.
+When possible the landing zone should be checked to be clear before descending.
 The decent should be controlled and always to the ground, no attempt should be made to grab the wall after a fall.
 No helmets should be worn whiles using the auto-belays, along with loose clothing and surplus climbing equipment may snag on the decent and therefore must be removed.

-Roped Climbing – Identify the nature of the rout, top rope or lead.
+Roped Climbing – Identify the nature of the route, top rope or lead.
 Do not remove a preplaced top rope unless a member of the team has instructed you to do so.
 Use a climbing harness to attach yourself directly to the rope with an approved knot, a figure of eight is preferred.

-Belaying – Use an approved belay device securely attached to the harness with a locking carabiner.
+Belaying – Use an UIAA approved belay device securely attached to the harness with a locking HMS carabiner.
 Novice belayers should be supervised from the ground with the supervisor backing up on the break rope.

 Training equipment – All training equipment is used at your own risk, as such this is only available for the use of over 18’s unless currently under supervision from a team member.